List of Desperate Housewives characters: Xiao-Mei

 Xiao-Mei (Gwendoline Yeo) is an illegal immigrant from China, sold by her uncle to Maxine Bennett (Jane Lynch) as a servant.
-After being liberated by the authorities, Father Crowley takes her to the Solises.
-Discovering Xiao-Mei could not be deported if she was the mother of an American citizen, Gabrielle suggested Xiao-Mei be their surrogate.
-However, Xiao-Mei did not understand the process Gabrielle and Carlos are proposing and initially refuses, thinking that she will be worthless if she does not preserve her virginity until marriage.
-Gabrielle convinces her that experience is what men want and Xiao-Mei agrees to have the baby.
+After being liberated by the authorities, Father Crowley takes her to the Solis's.
+Discovering Xiao-Mei could not be deported if she was the mother of an American citizen, Gabrielle suggests Xiao-Mei be their surrogate.
+However, Xiao-Mei doesn't understand the process Gabrielle and Carlos are proposing and initially refuses, thinking that she will be worthless if she does not preserve her virginity until marriage.
+Gabrielle convinces her that experience is what men want, and Xiao-Mei agrees to have the baby.
 One day, Xiao-Mei catches Carlos in the master bath before the appointment at the fertility clinic, and undresses, preparing for sex.
 Gabrielle is unhappy that Xiao-Mei has misunderstood and Carlos does not correct her misconception.
 Later on, Gabrielle suspects Xiao-Mei is sleeping with Carlos and takes her to the hospital, and it is revealed she is no longer a virgin.
-Gabrielle puts baby monitors in the house to check on Xiao-Mei and Carlos, and eventually discovers that they were indeed having sex.
+Gabrielle puts baby monitors in the house to check on Xiao-Mei and Carlos, eventually discovering that they were indeed having sex.
 Horrified, Gabrielle kicks Carlos out and asks for a divorce but tells Xiao-Mei to stay, causing tension between them to the point that she runs away once.
-Her water breaks at Bree's wedding and she looks quite guilty after giving birth to a black baby boy because Solises' embryo had been accidentally switched during the implant.
+Her water breaks at Bree's wedding, and she looks quite guilty after giving birth to a black baby boy because Solis's' embryo had been accidentally switched during the implant.
 The baby was transferred to his original family.
 Eventually Xiao-Mei moves to Chinatown to work for her friend in her restaurant.